-An organizational collection of irrational nonsense (previously known as the“Venn diagram of irrational nonsense”) v.
-5.0.
-A complete list of irrational bullshit.
+An organized collection of irrational nonsense (previously known as the“Venn diagram of irrational nonsense”) v.
+5.5.
+A complete list of irrational and pseudoscientific things that humanity has come up with.

 I really liked this diagram when I first saw it.
-It lists almost all the irrational bullshit in one visual – in five main categories and their intersections.
+It lists almost all the irrational bullshit in one visual – a perfect Venn diagram in five main categories and their intersections.

 The five main categories of nonsense are: